-Top Law Universities in Portugal
+Top Law Schools in Portugal

 1. University of Coimbra

-One of the oldest universities in the world, the University of Coimbra is a top law university in Portugal, and was first founded in Lisbon in 1290 where it was initially called “General Study”.
-It was in 1537 when the university was settled in Coimbra.
-The university is recognized as a UNESCO World Heritage Site mainly emphasized by its great architecture and historical significance.
-With more than 700 years of operation, the university boasts of the “most sustainable institution in Portugal and in the 21st century.”
-Some areas of its focus include sustainable development, innovation, research, and entrepreneurship.
+One of the oldest universities in the world, the University of Coimbra was founded in Lisbon in 1290, where it was initially known as the General Study.
+In 1537, the university was permanently moved to Coimbra.
+The university is recognized as a UNESCO World Heritage Site because of its architecture, cultural value, and historical significance.
+With more than 700 years of operation, the university continues to emphasize sustainable development, innovation, research, and entrepreneurship.

 2. University of Lisbon